“I was Transformed by my Mentor”

 After months of my dodging lessons, my Binti Mentor followed up with me and persuaded me to come back.
 That was when my mind started to change and I began to transform.
 Things that we were taught about changing our lives made me interested in knowing more.
 Lessons such as being my own advocate and being proactive not reactive about issues totally changed my perception toward the Binti classes.

-Now I know I did have a problem with my personality.
+Now I know I did have a problem with my attitude.
 But through constant counseling from my Mentor, I was able to change.
 I came to understand that bad behavior is never a good thing and will never help me with anything.
 I began to see that I was going to be transformed, although I didn’t know exactly how it would happen.

 As a young girl, Binti Shupavu helped me to make better decisions and taught me how to claim my rights in a well-mannered way instead of being aggressive.
 The lessons exposed me to several ways to ask for help whenever I am need.
 With the challenges I went through at home and at school, Binti became a comforting place for me.
 It taught me to be resilient in difficult situations.